mertturkmenoglu/wanderlust/CONTRIBUTING.md

 - How to setup your system to run Wanderlust locally
 - How to fill environment variables and download some necessary files.

+After that, you can find documentation files inside each subproject.

 ## Getting started

 First, you must read the [README](README.md) file in the root directory.
 It will help you understand what you need to do for getting started with the project.

-Then, you can navigate to apps folder. `apps` folder includes 4 different projects:
+Then, you can navigate to different subproject folders.
+There are 3 different applications inside Wanderlust repository:

-- api
-- common
-- email
-- web
+- `api`: A RESTful Go + Echo web server.

-As you can understand from their names:

-- `api`: Includes Hono API server and related modules.
-- `common`: Common type definitions for all other modules.
-- `email`: Email sending system.
-- `web`: A Next.js app serving web application.
+- `web`: A Remix app serving web application.
+- `wiop`: An on-the-fly image optimization proxy to serve media.

 Each folder includes a README file that will guide you how to setup that project and run.
 You can follow from there.